CAC Certified Coins

 51163679

-Choice $1295 New February 19!
-Nicely Struck.
+Choice $1295 Nicely Struck.
 Pastel blue and orange gold covers both side of this satiny morgan.
 While not fully struck, the strike is well above average for this notoriously weakly struck date.
 The coin is very clean for the grade except for a mark by the mouth of Liberty.

 Morgan $1 1898S Morgan 1898-S